sindresorhus/execa/readme.md

 If timeout is greater than `0`, the parent will send the signal identified by the `killSignal` property (the default is `SIGTERM`) if the child runs longer than timeout milliseconds.

-#### buffer

-Type: `boolean`<br>
-Default: `true`

-Buffer the output from the spawned process.
-When buffering is disabled you must consume the output of the `stdout` and `stderr` streams because the promise will not be resolved/rejected until they have completed.

 #### maxBuffer

 Type: `number`<br>